DuPAL-PAL-DUmper/dpdumper/README.md

                         Binary output file that will contain the Hi-Z mask for every data entry --check_hiz           Check if data pins are Hi-Z or not.
 Slows down the read.
-  --hiz_high            The binary output will be saved with hi-z bits set to 1
+  --hiz_high            The binary output will be saved with hi-z bits set to 1 --skip_note           If set, skip printing adapter notes and associated delays -rb, --reverse_byte_order
+                        If set, the output binary file will be written in Little Endian format
 ```

 The definition file is in TOML format, and described later in this document.